Last Updated on 03/11/2025

 Many factors are essential to success in the wide world of search engine optimization.
-Head keywords emerge as a pillar of successful digital marketing strategy.
+Head keywords emerge as a pillar of a successful digital marketing strategy.

 Imagine the first step a curious mind takes when researching a new topic or making a purchase.
 That first, typically basic query entered into a search bar?